Elizabeth Dole: After politics: Elizabeth Dole Foundation

 In 2012, Dole established the Elizabeth Dole Foundation, dedicated to helping caregivers of "wounded warriors".

 Dole commissioned the RAND Corporation to develop the first nationwide comprehensive, evidence-based report on the needs of military and veteran caregivers.
 The two-year study includes an environmental scan of available services, a gap analysis, and recommendations for meeting the enormous challenges of America's hidden helpers – the young spouses, mothers, fathers and other loved ones caring for those who cared for us.
 The study was generously supported by the Wounded Warrior Project, the Lilly Endowment, and the Cannon Foundation.

-The Foundation selects military and veteran caregivers from each state to serve a two-year Fellowship with the Foundation.
+The foundation selects military and veteran caregivers from each state to serve a two-year Fellowship with the foundation.
 The Dole Fellows represent a vast array of military caregivers: spouses, parents, siblings and friends, and use their voice to help bring awareness on a national scale.
-The Foundation also has a National Coalition Program to bring together private and public entities to create substantial change. in 2022 the foundation selected and began working with the civil rights icon and veteran Bobby Grier.
+The foundation also has a National Coalition Program to bring together private and public entities to create substantial change. in 2022 the foundation selected and began working with the civil rights icon and veteran Bobby Grier.

-Actor Tom Hanks joined the Foundation's Hidden Heroes Campaign to bring awareness to the over 5.5 million military caregivers across America who are facing enormous challenges every day caring for members of the military and gravely injured veterans.